Own Your Stack.

 oys-mcp · config

-# one MCP server, the whole suite
+# one MCP server, the whole trilogy

-npx -y agent-security-stack oys-mcp
+npx -y github:askalf/agent-security-stack oys-mcp

-# five callable tools
+# three callable tools

 warden_check contain